As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 There’s no mistaking the bright red, burnt orange and brushed bronze of Connecticut’s fall foliage.

-An attraction in itself, many people travel from all over the country to see the stunning vistas, parkways, and hilltops awash with color.
-Whether you’re a regular leaf peeper or you’re visiting for the first time, you’ll find endless things to do in Connecticut this fall.
+An attraction in and of itself, many people travel from all over the country to see the stunning vistas, parkways, and hilltops awash with color.
+Whether you’re a regular leaf peeper or you’re visiting for the first time, you’ll find endless things to do in fall in Connecticut.

 Be sure to peruse our list of favorite fall activities in Connecticut before you head up our way!